 - Office Visit + Administrative Fees

-What can I do to avoid high costs when seeking treatment for a sprained ankle?
+What can I do to avoid high costs when seeking treatment for a sprained ankle at urgent care?

 Seeking help from urgent care can be expensive and non-transparent.
 There are several options that can help you reduce your out-of-pocket cost — especially if you do not have insurance or your insurance has high deductibles.